JustAStudentAI/NeuralNetwork/README.md

 <br>

 ### What is a loss / cost function?
 A loss / cost function is used to measure just how wrong the model is in finding a relation between the input and output.
 It tells you how badly your model is behaving/predicting.
-The cross-entropy loss formula is used in this project.
+The categorical cross-entropy loss formula is used in this gradient descent method.
 <p align="center">
  <img width="500" alt="cost func" src=https://github.com/JustAStudentAI/NeuralNetwork/assets/132246011/d43e2c11-cb76-49d9-b493-5a6b259afc05> <br>
   <i>